phillipod/sto-cargo-search/README.md

 ## Description

-**STO Cargo Search** is a command-line tool designed to search and manage cargo data for the popular online game Star Trek Online (STO).
+**STO Cargo Search** is a command-line tool designed to search cargo data for the popular online game Star Trek Online (STO).
 It retrieves and parses JSON cargo files obtained from the unofficial [stowiki.net](https://stowiki.net) wiki.
 The tool includes robust searching and listing capabilities to easily query various types of data including personal traits, starship traits, duty officers (DOFFs), and equipment.

 ## Installation